nestoru/remove-cookies-for-site/README.md

 This extension is not interested in your personal data nor tracking your activity nor invading by any means your privacy.
 It just does what it says.

-I realized there was not a fast way to kill all cookies for the current site from Google Chrome when I first build the application at the beginning of 2010.
+I realized there was not a fast way to kill all cookies for the current site from Google Chrome when I first built this extension at the beginning of 2010.
 Incredibly enough six years later I found people still using it so I decided to open source it and make it a little bit more user friendly.<br />

 As a developer I need this feature to rapidly troubleshoot sites I am working on.
 The name "Remove Cookies for Site" is inspired in a Firefox extension I used when my main development browser was Firefox.